parker-research/csaw-2024-entry-docs/docs/Experimentation_Log.md

 > I want to modify the ultraembedded-riscv project (written in Verilog) to insert an optimization-of-sorts that listens for a specific sequence of "STORE BYTE (SB)" instructions to be executed (which store the ASCII text `OPTIMIZ[`).
 When this happens, I want the address of the next byte in memory past that to be stored to a `optimization_start_memory_address` register.
 Then, continue executing store instructions as they come in.
 In the stores, when the ASCII byte "]" gets stored, record the address of the "]" character into a memory called `optimization_end_memory_address`.
 Important optimization bytes will be stored in memory between those two addresses stored in registers which will be used later.

 > I want to modify the ultraembedded-riscv project (written in Verilog) to insert an optimization-of-sorts.
 We've already inserted some of the optimization, and there is now a `optimization_start_memory_address` output from the `riscv_exec` module.
-Now, I want to add a new INPUT to the place where the program counter is updated with branches.
-Send this start_memory_address to the `riscv_decoder` module.
+Now, I want to pass this value to the place where the program counter is updated with branches.
 When `optimize_state == 5'd8`, I want the processor to jump-and-link (jal) to the `optimization_start_memory_address` and start executing from there, until it reaches the `optimization_end_memory_address`.
 Then, it should jump back to the original program counter and continue executing as normal.

 ## 2024-11-02